codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 ### Monitoring applications

-#### Identifying errors in applications
+#### Identify application errors
-Errors in applications are flagged through the **Error Detected** button on the top right of the Applications dashboard.
+Identify errors in applications through the **Error** button, displayed on the top right of the Applications dashboard when errors are detected in the application.
 Clicking the button shows the list of applications with the errors and the possible reasons for those errors.

 {% include
 image.html